M

 • I take a good daily Probiotic

-• I take this Vitamin B12 daily.
+• Check your Vitamin B12 levels.
 Levels of B12 tend to be low in MS patients.
 It’s a cofactor in myelin formation and plays a role in regulating the immune system.

-• Coenzyme Q10 – Studies suggest that coenzyme Q10 might be useful in treating neurodegenerative diseases.
-CoQ10 helps to suppress inflammation, improves fatigue and depression, and has beneficial effects on inflammatory cytokines and oxidative stress in autoimmune patients.
+• Coenzyme Q10 – Studies suggest that coenzyme Q10 might be useful for neurodegenerative diseases.
+CoQ10 helps suppress inflammation, improves fatigue and depression, and has beneficial effects on inflammatory cytokines and oxidative stress in autoimmune patients.
 I take 400 mg/day.

 • I keep inflammation down with my Four Mushroom Tinctures and this absorbable form of Turmeric with Curcumin, Black Pepper, and Ginger.